-Karen holds a master’s certificate in municipal leadership and a Bachelor of General Studies in Leisure, Recreation, and Tourism from the University of Calgary.
+She earned a master’s certificate in Municipal Leadership from York University, and holds a Bachelor of General Studies in Leisure, Recreation, and Tourism from the University of Calgary.

 A catalyst for social change who has been building momentum in communities since the 1990s, Karen is driven by her belief that all Calgarians have the right to a good quality of life.